-Industrialization and internationalization of the food supply
+Industrialization and internationalization of the food supply.
 The fourth major influence is the industrialization and internationalization of food supplies, most notable in the industrialized countries but a universal phenomenon.
 This represents an unprecedented change of which few are aware.
 Once food was grown locally on small farms and preserved or prepared for commercial use in small establishments.
 If contamination occurred at any point, few were afflicted.
-However, economies of large-scale production dictate ever larger farms, and the capacity for processing food on an industrial scale is growing.
+However, economies of largescale production dictate ever larger farms, and the capacity for processing food on an industrial scale is growing.
 Contamination at any point in the food production chain now can result in massive epidemics extending across many countries.
-(SLIDE 11) An illustration of this was the contamination of food with shigellosis in a United States airline food preparation kitchen.
-In all, 241 cases were documented; 9 000 cases were estimated to have occurred on 219 different flights going to 24 states and four foreign countries.12 Likewise, food for processing is often obtained from many sources, mixed in processing and widely distributed.
-(SLIDE 12) The problem in the meat packing industry was illustrated by an effort made by CDC to discover the source of beef in the infamous 1993 Jack-in-the-Box E. coli O:157:H7 epidemic.13 It was found that the contaminated lots contained beef from New Zealand,

-Canada and the United States.
-When efforts were made to trace the source from just the most likely supplier, the trail let to six states and five different slaughter houses with 443 cattle possibly responsible.
+An illustration of this was the contamination of food with shigellosis in a United States airline food preparation kitchen.
+In all, 241 cases were documented; 9000 cases were estimated to have occurred on 219 different flights going to 24 states and four foreign countries.
+Likewise, food for processing is often obtained from many sources, mixed in processing and widely distributed.
+The problem in the meat packing industry was illustrated by an effort made by CDC to discover the source of beef in the infamous 1993 Jack-in-the-Box E. coli O:157:H7 epidemic.
+It was found that the contaminated lots contained beef from New Zealand, Canada and the United States.
+When efforts were made to trace the source from just the most likely supplier, the trail led to six states and five different slaughter houses with 443 cattle possibly responsible.
 Further tracing was not possible.

 With fewer trade barriers and less costly transport, international commerce in food products has grown explosively.
-Unites States imports have doubled in the last five years and now amount to 30 billion tons annually.
+United States imports doubled in the last five years and now amount to 30 billion tons annually.
 This includes nearly 40% of all fruit and 12% of vegetables consumed in our country.
-(SLIDE 13) And with this growth in trade has come problems: cyclospora epidemics from Guatemalan raspberries; salmonella from Ugandan and Pakistan alfalfa sprouts; cholera from Thai frozen coconut milk.
-The United States in turn is reported to have sent contaminated radish sprouts to Oregon and E. coli in frozen beef to Korea.14
+And with this growth in trade has come problems: cyclospora epidemics from Guatemalan raspberries; salmonella from Ugandan and Pakistan alfalfa sprouts; cholera from Thai frozen coconut milk.
+The United States has reciprocated, sending contaminated radish sprouts from Oregon and E. coli in frozen beef to Korea.

-Given the very diverse standards of food hygiene in our own and other countries, many have wondered that there are not many more reported food-borne outbreaks.
+Given the very diverse standards of food hygiene in different parts of our own and other countries, many have wondered that there are not many more reported food-borne outbreaks.
 In fact, as a recent study shows, the fact that more outbreaks are not reported has less to do with the safety of the food supply than it is a symptom of our grossly inadequate surveillance and investigation capacities.
-A recently conducted study by Minnesota Health Department staff concludes that food-borne disease in the United States alone accounts for 250 million cases per year and is the number one cause for visits to hospital emergency rooms.15 The potential for disease dissemination through food is wholly different from that which existed 25 years ago--or even five or ten years ago.
+A recently conducted study by Minnesota Health Department staff concludes that food-borne disease in the United States alone accounts for 250 million cases per year and is the number one cause for visits to hospital emergency rooms.
+The potential for disease dissemination through food is wholly different from that which existed 25 years ago---or even five or ten years ago.